UnionOfRAD/manual/en/common-tasks/etags.md

 **Embrace the web!**

 Web caching is both simple and complex.
 As we don't want to put the cart before the horse, we start simple first.
 This article assumes that you have a basic understanding of HTTP and applies several simplifications.
-A full list is presented is presented at the end to give additional pointers for further reading.
+A full list is presented at the end to give additional pointers for further reading.

 ## Entity Tags